puppetlabs/puppetlabs-apache/README.md

 By default, Passenger log messages are written to the Apache global error log.
 With [PassengerLogFile](https://www.phusionpassenger.com/library/config/apache/reference/#passengerlogfile), you can configure those messages to be logged to a different file.
 This option is only available since Passenger 5.0.5.

+##### `passenger_log_level`

+This option allows to specify how much information should be written to the log file.
+If not set, [PassengerLogLevel](https://www.phusionpassenger.com/library/config/apache/reference/#passengerloglevel) will not show up in the configuration file and the defaults are used.
+For Passenger > 3.0.0 the default is '0', since 5.0.0 it's '3'.

 ##### `passenger_ruby`

 Sets [PassengerRuby](https://www.phusionpassenger.com/library/config/apache/reference/#passengerruby), the Ruby interpreter to use for the application, on this virtual host.